-For static balancing, find the location of the heavy spot causing the imbalance.
+For static balancing, find location of heavy spot causing the imbalance.
 Counter balance wheel directly opposite the heavy spot.
 Determine weight required to counter balance the area of imbalance.
 Place half of this weight on the inner rim flange and the other half on the outer rim flange (Fig. 6).